schwitzerm/TarkyToolkit/README.md

 # TarkyToolkit
-A no nonsense SPT API.
+A no nonsense SPT Client plugin SDK.
 .NET 4.7.1, C# 14.0

 Set the environment variable `SPTCLIENTPLUGINSPATH` to... well where the SPT Client plugins go.
 This is usually `<YourSPTInstall>/BepInEx/plugins`.